-The next full triennial actuarial investigation of CoM's accrued benefits liability will be at 30 June 2020.
+Following the completion of the 30 June 2021 full triennial actuarial investigation, the next full triennial actuarial investigation of CoM's accrued benefits liability will be at 30 June 2023.

 The funding plan as described above is most likely to remain in place for CoM until the next full actuarial investigation is completed.
+However, if the VBI of CoM falls to 125%, further actuarial advice will be obtained to determine whether the contribution rate should be increased above 0%.